Testing Before Returning to Campus

 Self-Administered Testing from Color

-Starting September 15, 2021, on-campus testing will be done exclusively by a no-cost, self-administered nasal swab from Color.
+On-campus testing is done exclusively by a no-cost, self-administered nasal swab from Color.
 Here’s how it works:

 - Create an account with Color.